abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

   /a/b/c/d/e/menu.c
   /a/b/c/d/e/memo.h

-If want to know their size precede it with -s
+If we want to know their sizes precede it with -s
   Tes@Linux /
   $ l -s *.c
   711 /a/b/c/main.c
   33 /a/b/c/meta.c
+  70 /a/b/c/d/e/menu.c
-  27 /a/b/c/d/e/menu.c
+  27 /a/b/c/ab.c

-If want to know their last modification time precede it with -t and if both with -st And so forth many more directories nested under it as many as OS can do
+and to know their last modification time precede it with -t, while -st for both
+So forth as many directories nested under it as OS could do

+It'd be navigated by absolute path too
+$ cd /z
+$ Tes@Linux /z
+$ l /a/b/c/m*.c

+/a/b/c/main.c
+/a/b/c/meta.c
+/a/b/c/d/e/menu.c